qbrak/gazeek.github.io/_posts/2024-05-02-dual_space_short.md

 V^*:=\text{Hom}(V,K)
 $$

 Why would you want to think about spaces of linear transformations?
-It seems like an abstract and hard to grasp thing...
+It seems like an abstract and hard-to-grasp thing...

 I will try to show that elements of $ V^{\*}$ are kind of like [transposed](https://en.wikipedia.org/wiki/Transpose) elements of $V$.
 However, instead of showing how a [functional](https://en.wikipedia.org/wiki/Functional_(mathematics)) (an element of $ V^*:=\text{Hom}(V,K) $) is like a transposed vector, we will show that a vector can be thought of as a linear transformation, or to be more precise, a vector behaves like an element of $\text{Hom}(K,V)$.
 Intuitively, the idea is that the transposition of a column vector corresponds to the flipping of the roles of the domain and codomain: